shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 sampling distribution, this relaxation stabilizes the system, leading to convergence towards the raw prior $P$ as $n \rightarrow \infty$, and thus providing $\epsilon$-_equilibrium-idempotence_.

+If a SAMPLE node was split into $k$ serial SAMPLE nodes, then we want to compute a correction interval at the top-level parent corresponding to all possible partitions $\epsilon = \epsilon_1 + \epsilon_2 + \cdots + \epsilon_k$, with the $i$'th level yielding an interval using an uncertainty of $\epsilon_i$, and with uncertainties propagating upwards.
+The top-level interval can be computed efficiently via dynamic programming.

 This completes the description of Nash-ISMCTS.

 ## Technical Notes